lucaswerkmeister/tool-speedpatrolling/README.md

 If you want, you can do this inside some virtualenv too.

+Note that your possibilities to work on this tool are rather limited unless you request your own OAuth consumer and configure it in a `config.yaml` file – without OAuth credentials, the tool cannot even load a list of unpatrolled changes.

 ## License

 The code in this repository is released under the AGPL v3, as provided in the `LICENSE` file.